swiftlang/swift/docs/ABI/CallConvSummary.rst

 |              | ``sp-128``    |                        |
 +--------------+---------------+------------------------+

 ..
-[1] See Apple documentation, however.
+[1] However, see Apple documentation.
 Unlike the official ARM64 ABI, we pack
        arguments, so this might also hold argument 1, argument 2 and so on.